Corpus Automatum Multiplex Electorum Neolatinitatis Auctorum (CAMENA)

 Corpus Corporum also offers a useful reading environment through a large number of lexical resources linked to the lemmatized texts.

-Croatiae Auctores Latini (CroaLa)
+CroaLa: Croatiae Auctores Latini

 Croatiae auctores Latini (CroALa) is a peer-reviewed, freely available scholarly digital collection of Latin texts by Croatian and other authors connected with people and region of today’s Croatia.
 Published by the Faculty of Humanities and Social Sciences, University of Zagreb, the collection comprises works in the span from the 10th century until the present day.
 The included texts – counting about 5,000,000 words by almost 200 authors – are both literary and technical.
 It is possible to browse the collection or to do basic and advanced search, made possible by PhiloLogic architecture.

-Danish Neo-Latin Heritage Corpus and Database of Nordic Neo-Latin Literature
+Danish Neo-Latin Heritage Corpus

 Humanistica Helvetica

-Humanistica Helvetica is a bilingual French-German website dedicated to the Latin literature of the Swiss humanists.
+The Humanistica Helvetica is a bilingual French-German website dedicated to the Latin literature of the Swiss humanists.
 It contains a general introduction to Latin literature in Switzerland in the 16th century, a presentation of the different literary genres (epistolography, theatre, biography, lyric poetry, etc.) and studies on several specific themes (education, patriotism, mountains, etc.).
 The lives and works of six representative authors (including Conrad Gessner and Heinrich Glarean) are studied more extensively.
 In addition, there is a list of all Swiss humanists, with brief information on their life and work, as well as a list of bibliographic tools.
 Finally, the website contains an extensive database of Latin texts selected from the works of Swiss writers.

 All the texts have been critically edited, translated into German and French, annotated, and are accompanied by the reproduction of their original manuscript or edition.
 Humanistica Helvetica is the result of a research project hosted by the University of Fribourg (Switzerland) and is funded by the Swiss National Science Foundation.

-Nova Scientia: Early Modern Scientific Literature and Latin (NOSCEMUS)
+NOSCEMUS: Nova Scientia: Early Modern Scientific Literature and Latin

 The ERC funded project Nova Scientia: Early Modern Scientific Literature and Latin (NOSCEMUS) at the University of Innsbruck houses two digital resources, the NOSCEMUS Wiki and the Digital Sourcebook.